cjvnjde/shikivost/README.md

 # Shikivost

 ## Description
-Shikivost is a project that integrates Shikimori features into the Animevost website, delivering enhanced user experiences for Anime enthusiasts.
+Shikivost is a project that integrates Shikimori features into the Animevost website, delivering enhanced user experiences for anime enthusiasts.

 ## Usage
 Follow the instructions below to set up and run the project.

-Please note that you need to have pnpm installed globally to execute the above commands.
+Please note that you need to have pnpm installed globally to execute the commands above.

 **Installation**